lorenzodiaz2/Cybersecurity_Lab/home.md

 ### 6. Privilege Escalation

 Once we have an interactive shell we can list the contents of the current directory and notice that, in addition to the *.php* and *.gif* files, there is another directory owned by *root*, so we change directory with the `cd` command and list the contents of the folder.
-We find 2 files, so print their contents with `cat` command.
+We find 2 files owned by *root*, so print their contents with `cat` command.

 ![priv_esc](priv_esc.png)